Code-Institute-Submissions/samcat437-Milestone-4_JanResub/README.md

 ## Manual Testing

 Manual tests were conducted throughout the development process.
-The site was tested on Windows PC and Mac, Ipad and iPhone XR.
+The site was tested on Windows PC and Mac, iPad and iPhone XR.

+### Wishlist

+Wishlist displays multiple products at once and is responsive.

+Mobile -
+PC -

+### Reviews

+Reviews page displays multiple products at once and is responsive.

+Mobile -
+PC -

+### Profile

+Profile page displays multiple products in wishlist and reviews at once and is responsive.

+Mobile -
+PC -

+### Product Page

+Product filters appropriately with nav bar and is responsive.

+Mobile -
+PC -

+### Product Detail Page

+1. Display reviews by other users if not logged in.
+2. Display no reviews if no reviews exist and user not ordered product.
+3. Display reviews by other users and logged in user if it exists.
+4. Display reviews by other users and review form if user ordered product.
+5. Display no reviews if no reviews exist and review form is user ordered product.

+### Bag

+Bag displays appropriate products and prices.

+Mobile-
+PC-

 ## Deployment